junxit/us-congress-bills-115/metadata.md

 - 2018-03-14 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 115-597.
 - 2018-03-14 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 115-597.
 - 2018-03-15 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.
+- 2018-05-16 — Amendment SA 2245 agreed to in Senate by Unanimous Consent.
+- 2018-05-16 — Amendment SA 2245 proposed by Senator McConnell for Senator Cornyn. (consideration: CR S2731-2732; text: CR S2731-2732) In the nature of a substitute.
+- 2018-05-16 — Measure laid before Senate by unanimous consent. (consideration: CR S2731-2732)
+- 2018-05-16 — Passed Senate with an amendment by Voice Vote.
+- 2018-05-16 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.
+- 2018-05-16 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2018-05-16 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2018-05-16 — Senate amendment agreed to: Amendment SA 2245 agreed to in Senate by Unanimous Consent.
+- 2018-05-16 — Senate amendment proposed (on the floor): Amendment SA 2245 proposed by Senator McConnell for Senator Cornyn.(consideration: CR S2731-2732; text: CR S2731-2732)
+- 2018-05-16 — Senate amendment submitted